Mrtracker-new/InvisioVault_R/README.md

 InVisioVault is a cutting-edge steganography application that combines the art of hiding data with military-grade encryption and **revolutionary performance optimizations**.
 Built with Python and PyQt6, it delivers both enterprise-level functionality and exceptional user experience.

+## 📚 Educational Purpose

+**Important Notice:** This project is developed for **educational and research purposes** by Rolan (RNR) as part of learning advanced cryptography, steganography, and security concepts.
+The primary goals are:

+- 🎓 **Learning Experience**: Exploring the intersection of cryptography, steganography, and software engineering
+- 🔍 **Security Research**: Understanding data hiding techniques and their practical applications
+- 💡 **Innovation**: Experimenting with performance optimizations in steganographic algorithms
+- 🛡️ **Security Awareness**: Promoting understanding of digital privacy and data protection methods

+**Disclaimer**: This software is intended for legitimate educational, research, and privacy purposes only.
+Users are responsible for compliance with local laws and regulations.
+The author encourages responsible use and does not condone any malicious activities.

+## 👨‍💻 Author

+**Created by**: Rolan (RNR)
+**Purpose**: Educational project for learning security technologies and exploring new possibilities in steganography

 ## 🚀 Revolutionary Performance

 ### ⚡ **Ultra-Fast Extraction** - **10-100x Speed Improvement**